Andrius-Dobrotinas/RecordLabel/README.md

 • Bootstrap framework for UX

 Some interesting features:
-• Every content entry can contain text in multiple languages
+• All content entries can contain text in multiple languages
-• Dynamic loading of items in a list
+• Dynamic loading of items in lists
-• Logged-in users see "Edit" buttons to editable content in the same publicly accessible pages.
+• Logged-in users (administrators) see "Edit" buttons to editable content in the same publicly accessible pages.